xbrandx/smashit-milktea-info/README.md

 ## Support Information

-Thank you for downloading and playing Smash the Milktea!
+Thank you for downloading and playing SmashIt: Milktea!
 If you require support or encounter issues, please use the following channels:

 ### Contact